Digital requirements engineering with an INCOSE-derived SysML meta-model: Introduction

-Due to the perceived inadequate facilities for modeling and managing requirements, SysML has not been favored by requirements engineers \citep{GtWR2023}.
-Its apparent advantages with respect to its graphical syntax (diagrams) have not been enough to satisfy the critical need of managing possibly thousands of requirements.
-However, SysML makes it possible to extend the language through Stereotypes, thus availing the systems engineer with meta-modeling capabilities to define custom elements and to use them as just another SysML element.
-This meta-modeling capability is what enables the Model-Based Structured Requirement (MBSR) approach described in this paper.
+Due to the perceived inadequate facilities for modeling and managing requirements \SA{using SysML}, \SA{the GtWR cautions against its use} \citep{GtWR2023}.
+Its apparent advantages with respect to its graphical syntax (diagrams) \SA{and traceability support} have not been enough to satisfy the critical needs of managing and distributing possibly thousands of requirements. \SA{In addition, due to accessibility and training challenges associated with SysML modeling tools, the GtWR notes that stakeholders ``will still prefer and demand'' electronic/printed documents ``for the foreseeable future''. } However, SysML makes it possible to extend the language through Stereotypes, thus availing the systems engineer with meta-modeling capabilities to define custom elements and to use them \SA{to model RE concepts directly.} \SA{SysML tools also provide means to generate artifacts such as requirements documents from the architecture model, ameliorating the need for specialized software for stakeholder review.} This \SA{SysML} meta-modeling capability \SA{specifically} enables the \SA{GtWR-derived} Model-Based Structured Requirement (MBSR) approach described in this paper\SA{, while model-based artifact generation enabled benefits and encountered challenges discussed in Section \ref{sec:Discussion}}.